How to Manage Shadow IT for Your Organization

 Comprehensive IT Visibility is Critical

 Managing cybersecurity concerns is the top priority for 40% of the surveyed CEOs in Lakeside’s DEX research.
-As per the study, 31% of the surveyed IT staff cited the proliferation of shadow information technology as the main obstacle to ensuring IT provides a superior digital employee experience.
+Survey results show 31% of the surveyed IT staff cited the proliferation of shadow information technology as the main obstacle to ensuring IT provides a superior digital employee experience.

 The rise of shadow IT reinforces the need to: